EDUCATION

 Loyola University of Chicago (M.A.
 2012, B.A.
 2009)

-Senija Grebovic brings to Grant Law an impressive set of legal skills based on her solid knowledge in real estate, corporate transactions, and commercial litigation.
-Her diverse experience arguing contested motions, taking depositions, and handling complex negotiations has helped her gain an understanding of a broad range of legal issues.Prior to joining Grant Law, Senija worked as an associate attorney at a Chicago area law firm representing clients in a variety of civil litigation matters.
-Senija also worked at the felony trial division of the Cook County State’s Attorney’s Office.
+Senija Grebovic brings to Grant Law an impressive set of legal skills based on her solid knowledge in real estate, business litigation, employment, and creditor’s rights.
+Her diverse experience arguing contested motions, taking depositions, and handling complex negotiations has helped her gain an understanding of a broad range of legal issues.

 Senija contributed to writing the Illinois Mortgage Foreclosure Bench Book for Practitioners produced by the John Marshall Law School Pro Bono Clinic and Judge Lewis Nixon.
 She also contributed to the writing of an Illinois Institute for Continuing Legal Education article on Non-Traditional Real Estate Transactions.